 The crime of burglary in New Jersey is typically classified as a third degree felony.
 Under NJ law, you can be sentenced to three (3) to five (5) years in NJ State Prison and fined as much as $15,000.
 In certain instances, the crime can be upgraded to a second degree felony.
 A prosecutor may charge you with second degree burglary if you purposefully, knowingly, or recklessly attempted to inflict or threatened to inflict bodily injury on anyone.
 You may also be charged with second degree burglary if you were armed with or displayed a deadly weapon during the alleged offense.
 The elevation in degree is a common occurrence because any threat of harm to an occupant of the building will be enough for a prosecutor to upgrade the charge.
 It is crucial that you have an experienced burglary defense lawyer on your side because a conviction for second degree burglary can result in a sentence of 10 years in NJ State Prison and a $150,000 fine.

-Contact a Dover NJ Burglary Lawyer for a Free Consultation
+Contact a Dover NJ Burglary Lawyer Near Me for a Free Consultation

 The Tormey Law Firm’s experienced team of burglary defense lawyers has the skills and knowledge to help you today.
 We know how to fight burglary charges.
 Our top priority is always to get the charges against you dismissed.
 If the prosecutor has a particularly strong case, we may still be able to get the charges downgraded so that you can avoid going to jail and hopefully keep your permanent record clean of a theft crime conviction.